 If your room receives little natural light, which is typical of many bedrooms, you can fool the eye into seeing the space as airier and lighter with a soft, shimmering gray.
 If you crave a sophisticated, elegant style, look to the darker hues of this versatile neutral.
 Give gray walls crisp freshness with white trim, or create a romantic yet contemporary vibe with black or darker gray trim and doors.

 Here's a soft shade of gray with a green undertone.
 Try Valspar's Sage Morsel with medium shades of pink and green for a feminine look, or combine it with stronger blues for a modern, tranquil feel.
 It's a sophisticated color with just enough interest to hold it's own, yet it isn't overwhelming or dramatic.

 As soft and foggy as its name suggests, Cloud from Dunn-Edwards is a perfect compromise between the lighter and darker ends of the gray spectrum.
 This sophisticated, contemporary paint plays well with both pastels and darker colors, making it very versatile and easy to work with.

-Is it gray, or is it mossy green?
-Benjamin Moore's Mesquite has definite green undertones, but in most light, appears as a foggy gray.
-It works well in a country bedroom, but can go modern with darker shades of gray or green.
+Is it gray or is it mossy green?
+Benjamin Moore's Mesquite has definite green undertones, but in most light, it appears as a foggy gray.
+It works well in a country bedroom, but it can go modern when used with darker shades of gray or green.
 Combine it with a palette of browns for a sophisticated, contemporary vibe.

 Bedroom walls colored in this deep, rich gray might not be for the faint of heart, but what a dramatic, moody statement those walls will make.
 Downpipe from Farrow & Ball is a pure gray that pairs beautifully with lighter hues of cool colors, or with white.